 In Kotobee Author

-So, as your readers go through the pages of your ebook, they will see a normal table of contents with each chapter entry pointing to its first page.
+So, as your readers go through the pages of your ebook, they will see a normal table of contents with each chapter entry pointing to the chapter's first page.
 As they read they will navigate between all pages easily with the Previous and Next buttons.
 When your reader is on Chapter 1 page 1 and presses Next, Chapter 1 page 2 appears, and pressing Previous will bring the reader back to page 1.

 1. Keep the first page of each chapter in the Table of Contents.